darccio/medeina/README.md

     log.Fatal(http.ListenAndServe(":8080", r))

 What does "" means?
 It matches the current path in your route.
-It is a way to easily match the scope itself as canonical URL.
+It's a way to easily match the scope itself as canonical URL.

 ## Why HttpRouter?